JPLMLIA/bitflips/README.md

 $ bitflips --seed=42 --fault-rate=0.5 /proj/foamlatte/code/bitflips/test/dotprodd
 ```

-The `dotprodd` example program perform a dot product on a 1000-element
+The `dotprodd` example program performs a dot product on a 1000-element
 vector of doubles.
 The dot product is computed twice, once with SEU
 fault injection off and then again with it on.
 Other example programs
 in the same directory include